calebjubal/gdg-babcock-hacktoberfest-2025/README.md

 ## 🏆 Recognition & Prizes
 - 🎓 **Certificates** for all participants.
 - 🏅 **Leaderboard** to highlight top contributors.
-- 🎁 **Prizes for top contributors**, including swag, books, and special recognition.
+- 🎁 **Prizes for top contributors**, including swag and special recognition.

 ---